Error while fetching details, please try login again.

 Indigenous Languages

 Indigenous languages are not only methods of communication, but also extensive and complex systems of knowledge.
 They are central to the identity of Indigenous peoples, the preservation of their cultures, worldviews and visions and an expression of self-determination.
 Some of the Indigenous languages spoken in Los Angeles County include Zapotec, Mixteco, and K’iche’ among other languages.
-It isimportant to identify Indigenous spoken languages and provide interpreters with language skills to effectively communicate program information and requirements.
-This can be done by using any of the qualified telephone interpretive service vendors to communicate with customers during in-person office visits, home visits, and telephone interactions.
+It is important to identify Indigenous spoken languages and provide interpreters with language skills to effectively communicate program information and requirements.
+This can be done by using any of the identified telephone interpretive service vendors to communicate with customers during in-person office visits, home visits, and telephone interactions.

 Language Interpretive Services - Documentation Policy